 The Society currently operates two variable pay plans: the annual Success Share bonus and the Executive Variable Pay Plan (ExVPP).
 The annual Success Share bonus applies to all Society employees.
-Awards are made in cash and for executive directors and executive managers are subject to deferral and retention.
-The ExVPP is restricted to executive directors and executive managers only.
+Awards are made in cash and for executives are subject to deferral and retention.
+The ExVPP is restricted to executives only.
 Awards are made in cash and are again subject to deferral and retention.